 Beta SoundtrackOn 2003, July 31st, a private Rez event occurred in Tokyo, where the team showed new game content to a few selected people.
 One of the levels was based on Fat Boy Slim music, but never made it into the game due to licensing reasons.

 A leaked beta version of the game also contains a list of artists whose music was meant to be implemented at that point in development, including Underworld, Aphex Twin, and The Chemical Brothers.

 Wassily KandinskyAt the end of the credits, Rez is quoted to be "dedicated to the incredible creative soul of Kandinsky".

 Abstract artist and composer Wassily Kandinsky was a synaesthete (a person with the neurological condition in which two or more senses mingle into one), meaning he was able to 'see' music and 'hear' color.
 He described his works as quoted:

 "I applied streaks and blobs of color onto the canvas with a palette knife and I made them sing with all the intensity I could..."

-The nature of Rez' audiovisual experience and the referrals to synaesthetia are obviously linked to Kandinsky, as well as the working title, "K-Project".
+The nature of Rez's audiovisual experience and the references to synaesthetia are obviously linked to Kandinsky, as well as the working title, K-Project.